GrinonBarrett/Taksidos/Core Rules/3=Equipment/Weapons/Ranged Weapons.md

 Repeating Bolt (per 20 bolts), $30, .7 lb.
 Used for repeating crossbows.
 Each can be set to hold a dose of venom or poison which it can inflict against a foe on a critical hit or when the attack would qualify for damaging armor (even though it does not damage armor).
 If foe is unarmored, it can auomatically apply such a toxin upon a successful wound.

+**Vihanesulg**, $300, 9.5 lb
+Crossbow
+Requires [Body] 14+ to reload.
+Reloading requires 3 consecutive actions.
+You may forego your movement during a movement phase to contribute an additional action towards this.
+Gains a +1 for the purpose of determining a critical hit, which is increased to +2 if in optimal range.
+Designed to be used with a "Goat's foot", a metal fork costing about $8 which can either allow the user to reload with 1 action fewer or to reload with a [Body] of only 12 or 13.